Nutriepigenomics: Research of nutriepigenomics

-The predominant means of investigating nutriepigenetics involves varying the nutritional conditions to which a subject is exposed to and monitoring the effects thereafter.
-Restricting caloric and protein intake are the two most common methods.
+Restricting caloric and protein intake are also two most common means of observing impact of nutritional agents.
 A pregnant rodent may have their caloric intake reduced up to 30-50% of normal intake.
 Protein restricted rodents are given 8-9% casein, as opposed to control rats that are fed 20% casein.
 Micronutrients, such as zinc and iron, may also be restricted to investigate the effects on offspring.
 Additionally, rats fed diets lacking or including methyl donors are often used to study the effects of diet on epigenomics, as variations within the methylation of DNA are common means of silencing or expressing genes.
 Supplementing maternal mice with folic acid, vitamin B12, choline and betaine leads to increased levels of DNA methylation at CpG sites and causes a coat color change.
-This is an example of epigenetically modifiable loci called a “metastable epiallele”, of which only a few have been identified.
-The above is an example of the “agouti” gene locus, whereby the insertion of a transposable element upstream to the Agouti gene is hypermethylated from the supplementation and causes a change in the mice's coat color.
-Diets containing higher carbohydrate and fat content attempt to mimic typical Western-style diets may also be used in nutriepigenetic studies.
-Another method used is “catch-up”, where offspring of rats born to mothers subjected to various diets are subsequently cross-fostered to mothers fed normal diets.
+This is an example of epigenetically modifiable loci called a "metastable epiallele", of which only a few have been identified.